swellander/schools-in-session/readme.md

 - [ ] find a way to do this: https://stackoverflow.com/questions/21733847/react-jsx-selecting-selected-on-selected-select-option
 - [ ] figure out a way to connect schools and students (and viceversa) on client, rather than connecting them twice(redundantly) on server (src/store/school.js 53:7)
 - [ ] get rid of all underlines from react-router-dom styling
-- [ ] fix warnings
+- [ ] fix warnings (ask a fell0w)
-- [ ] delete a school, then navigate to a school-detail. fix that bug
+- [x] delete a school, then navigate to a school-detail. fix that bug
-- [ ] fix whole number gpa issue
+- [x] fix whole number gpa issue
-- [ ] remove school column table on school detail page.
+- [ ] remove school column table on school detail page
+- [ ] emphasize nav button of current view

 ## Ideas to fill extra time